 St Helena Constituency

 1. Full name of Candidate:

 2. Declaration by Candidate: I

 Candidate.

 3. Full names of sponsors: 1.
 Signature: 2.
-Signature: Signed by the above named sponsors in my presence, this
+Signature: Signed by the above named sponsors in my presence, this day of 20

 Returning Officer / Justice of the Peace.
 Please read declaration of conformity with section 5(4) in paragraph 5 below.

-4. Full names of supporters: 1.
-Signature: Witness: Full Names: Witness: Signature:
+4. Full names of supporters: 1

-2

 Signature:

+Witness: Full Names:

+Witness: Signature:

+2. Signature:

+Witness: Full Names:

+Witness: Signature:

 3

+Signature:

 Witness: Full Names:

+Witness: Signature:

 Signature:

 Witness: Full Names:

 Witness: Signature:

 5

 Signature:

 Witness: Full Names:

 Witness: Signature:

-Please read declaration of conformity with section 5(4) of the Elections Ordinance, 2009 in paragraph 5 below.
+Please read declaration of conformity with section 5(4) of the Elections Ordinance, 2009 in

+paragraph 5 below.

 The witness must be a person who would be eligible to be either a sponsor or supporter

-The witness must be a person who would be engible to be either a sponsor of supporter

 5. Declaration of conformity with section 5(4):

 By signing this nomination form, each sponsor and supporter declares that he or she does not

 act as sponsor or supporter for more candidates than the number of seats to be filled in the election.

-Handed in at a.m./p.m. on the day of, 20
+Handed in at a.m./p.m. on the day of

 Returning Officer

 FORM B

 ELECTIONS ORDINANCE, 2009

 ELECTIONS REGULATIONS, 2009

 BALLOT PAPER AND COUNTERFOIL (Regulation 5)

 LEGISLATIVE COUNCIL ELECTION held on [date].

 St Helena Constituency

 Ballot paper no

 Ballot Paper

 AAA (Candidate's name)

 BBB

 CCC

 Elector's serial no.

 Counterfoil [Ballot paper no. and elector's serial no.]